 For the first term we had our lectures online and our seminars offline.
 Unlike my expectations, the online lectures were very interactive, enabling us to ask questions through chat or on mic depending on what are we comfortable with.
 Having recorded lectures is a blessing in disguise as we can always go and revise the material and brush up our concepts again.
 And having seminars offline has given us the in-person experience that one wouldn’t want to miss at any chance, especially as an international student attending in-person classes is a big part of moving to a different country and attending university.

 I look forward to my remaining two terms with excitement and a little sad feeling since I didn’t want time to fly by so quickly.

-So my note to everyone who will be or wants to join WBS – be ready!
+My note to everyone who will be joining or wants to join WBS – Be ready!
 It’ll be a journey that will give you memories of a lifetime.
 This is the perfect place and opportunity where you can allow yourself to grow without any inhibitions.
 WBS will allow you to take things into control while it guides you on how to get closer to your goals.